 1. The first factor is how the live rate matrix is set up.
 The more columns that are added to the matrix, the more time is needed to insert records into the rate table: NBI_PROJ_RES_RATES_AND_COSTS

-Once the rates are available in this table, by way of the Rate Matrix Extraction job completion, the raets are then made available for the following PPM actions:
+Once the rates are available in this table, by way of the Rate Matrix Extraction job completion, the rates are then made available to the following actions:

 -Running the Post Timesheets job